A Compact Formula for Conserved Three-Point Tensor Structures in 4D CFT: Conserved three-point structures

 thus significantly reducing the allowed space of tensor structures. so we have that

 where $\Pi_{\ula_L,\ula_R}(x_3)$ projects all spinor indices at point 3 according to the Young tableaux $\ula_L$, $\ula_R$ of the non-conserved insertion (in the free-field basis) and where

 We note that there will in general be multiple different projectors $\Pi_{\ula_L,\ula_R}(x_3)$ for a given choice of Young diagrams $\ula_L,\ula_R$.
 Each of them should be thought of as giving a different linearly independent tensor structure.
+However, this number is always smaller than the naive $\dim \ula_L \dim \ula_R$ due to the symmetries already imposed at points 1 and 2, the constraint that $V_{33}$ must transform in the same representation on both left and right indices, as well as additional weaker pole symmetrisation constraints in $x_{13}$ and $x_{23}$.
 We discuss some general examples below.

 The non-conserved insertion in \eqref{eq:noncons} can be converted to the generic basis in terms of total dimension and symmetrised Weyl spinor indices using \eqref{eq:4D}.
 Furthermore, because indices at the third insertion are often antisymmetrised, thus producing determinants, the above tensor structures can be written in terms of purely symmetrised indices.
 The most convenient way to derive identities between \eqref{eq:noncons} and the more standard form for tensor structures (not in the basis of free fields) is to pick a conformal frame.
 See appendix \ref{app:CF} for details.
 We now show some examples.